Safely Resuming Care

 Before endovascular stent graft repair:

-For both open surgical and endovascular thoracic aortic aneurysm repair, you will undergo follow-up imaging tests within the first few months after the procedure to ensure that the stent is still functioning without significant problems and in the proper location.
+For both open surgical and endovascular thoracic aortic aneurysm repair, you will undergo follow-up cardiology imaging tests within the first few months after the procedure to ensure that the stent is still functioning without significant problems and in the proper location.

-After the first year, you will probably undergo yearly imaging tests if your aneurysm is shrinking and no problems are found.
+After the first year, you will probably undergo yearly cardiology imaging tests if your aneurysm is shrinking and no problems are found.
 You may require more frequent imaging tests if potential problems require closer monitoring.

 If your thoracic aortic aneurysm is large or causing symptoms, you need active and prompt treatment.
 Your doctor may recommend actively treating through open surgical aneurysm repair or endovascular stent-graft repair.